 - Moody's maintains an A3 rating on WSSU's general revenue bonds.
-Moody's revised the outlook from stable to positive. - Standard and Poor's maintains an BBB+ rating on WSSU's general revenue bonds.
-S&P revised the outlook from negative to positive.
+Moody's revised the outlook from stable to positive. - Standard and Poor's upgraded its rating on WSSU's general revenue bonds to A-.
+The outlook is stable.